mmnsports.com

 “I've always just played well here,” said Pegula, 30.
 “Especially Toronto, it's nice.
 It's so close to Buffalo, I had a lot of friends, family (in the stands).
 And my grandparents, my husband was able to come today.
 I don't really get that at a lot of tournaments.”

-Amanda Anisimova, ranked No. 132 in the world and making a comeback after a mental health break, defeated three top-20 players in Toronto, including No. 3 Aryna Sabalenka in the quarterfinals.
+Amanda Anisimova, ranked No. 132 in the world and making a comeback after a mental health break, defeated three top-20 players in Toronto, including No. 3 Aryna in the quarterfinals.

 “Really thought I had it there after the second set, but she really stepped it up,” said Anisimova, who will be No. 49 in the rankings on Tuesday.
 “She was playing some amazing tennis.
 It was a very, very difficult match.”